White Bean Pesto (Oil-Free)

 We also like topping our vegan bowls with this pesto or using it any way we would use hummus.

-black bowl of homemade vegan pesto pasta with vegetables on a tablepin it
+black bowl of homemade vegan pesto pasta with vegetables on a table

-table with parchment paper and freshly baked plant-based cauliflower potato crust pizza with arugulapin it
+table with parchment paper and freshly baked plant-based cauliflower potato crust pizza with arugula

 Tips & FAQs